Ricky-WangProf/Sudoku/Readme.md

 # Sudoku project
 ## This project can generate different level of sudoku and provide solution to the generated sudoku.
-### You can run it by using MyEclipse, netbean or visual studio code (if you have java extension set up)
+### You can run it by using MyEclipse, NetBeans or vscode (if you have java extension set up)

 There are four Classes setup for this project:
   -Display Class